 WHAT YOU NEED TO BRING:

-All our caravans come equipped with: Doonas, doona covers, pillows and pillowslips for all beds; Cutlery, crockery and cooking utensils; Electric kettle, toaster and sandwich maker.
+All our caravans come equipped with: Doonas, doona covers, pillows, and pillowslips for all beds; Cutlery, crockery, and cooking utensils; Electric kettle, toaster, and sandwich maker.
 Foil, Glad Wrap, cleaning essentials, and tea towels.

-Pick Up is from 13 Luker St, Elderslie.
+The pick up is from 13 Luker St, Elderslie.
 Our hours are quite flexible to suit your needs, just discuss with us beforehand.

-Please allow up to an hour for setup, familiarisation and paperwork.
+Please allow up to an hour for setup, familiarisation, and paperwork.